opsone-ch/documentation/server/monitoring.rst

 Availability (external)
 -----------------------

-We closely monitor all aspects of your server and take appropriate actions if required.
+We closely monitor all aspects of your server.
+According to your service level, our on call organisation will take appropriate actions if required.

 Availability (internal)
 -----------------------